 Curiosity fuels my creativity and brings important insight to my work.
 I help people remember their inner joy and invite openings which allow divine love to flow through our lives and express in our relationships with other beings and our interdependent ecosystems.

 I have been teaching and studying yoga for the past 27 years.
 My dance and movement background informs every class I teach.
 I share body sounding in yoga as taught by my first yoga teacher, Ketul Arnold and Rasa Yoga.
-Using wisdom shared by Erich Schiffmann, I have begun incorporating freedom yoga in my classes.
+Using pedagogy shared by Erich Schiffmann, I have begun incorporating freedom yoga in my classes.
 The practice begins like this: Relax, Love More, Be Brave, Trust.
 Repeat.

 I have home-educated my three children.
-I love to share ideas and problem solve around homeschooling and parenting.
+I love to share ideas and problem-solve around homeschooling and parenting.
 I look for solutions that support the entire family.
 I am available to guide, advise and answer questions about homeschooling and unschooling as well as share my experiences with both.
 Click here to schedule a consultation with me.

 You can get a sense of my experience unschooling by listening to me having a conversation about unschooling with Pam Laricchia on her podcast “Exploring Unschooling” (Note: this was pre-divorce and I was Ann Rousseau then!)